department-of-veterans-affairs/va.gov-team/teams/vsp/teams/tools/frontend/support-and-triage.md

 ## Process improvement

 At the end of the rotation, there will be a short handoff meeting where we will discuss
-- ongoing support issues that need to be taken over by the next developer in the rotation
+- Ongoing support issues that need to be taken over by the next developer in the rotation
-- patterns in support issues that merit process improvement
+- Patterns in support issues that merit process improvement